Start children off on the way they should go, and even when they are old they will not turn from it.

 Teach on a one-to-one basis. *Great stories are those of Nicodemus and Zacchaeus

 Be sensitive and alert to the special needs of individuals (ethnic, cultural, socioeconomic & diversity). *Many of the stories of Jesus and how He related to children and many sinners.
 As well as the story of the widow who touched Christ’s garment.

-Encourage students to work together. *Christ sent His disciples out two by two and numerous references to the church being many members of one body.
+Encourage students to work together. *Christ sent His disciples out two by two and numerous references to the church

 Now Faith is confidence in what we hope for and assurance about what we do not see.
 Hebrew 11:1

 At Martin Luther School, we believe that growing in Faith and the understanding of Truth are key to success in Life and Learning.
 Our God calls each of us to live His Word by integration in all that we do in our actions, worship, thought, emotion, study, decisions, and interpretation.